Mulberry nutrition, glycemic index, calories and weight loss

-Black mulberry is particularly rich in anthocyanins, which is responsible for its dark colouring.
+Black mulberry is particularly rich in anthocyanins, which are responsible for its dark coloring.

-The glycemic index of mulberry is said to be 25 which puts in the low category.
+The glycemic index of mulberry is said to be 25, which puts it in the low category.

-Black mulberries and the leaves of white mulberries, both have been studied to have antidiabetic and glycemic index reducing qualities (3, 4).
+Black mulberries and white mulberry leaves have been studied to have antidiabetic and glycemic index reducing qualities (3, 4).

 The acidity of mulberries greatly differs depending on the species.
-On average the pH of mulberry fruits was found to be between 4.47 and 6.79, even though some genotypes may have a pH as low as 2.29 (5).
+On average, the pH of mulberry fruits can fall between 4.47 and 6.79, even though some genotypes may have a pH as low as 2.29 (5).

 The acidity of mulberries based on potential renal acid load (PRAL) has been calculated to be -2.9, making it alkaline.
 PRAL demonstrates the capacity of base or acid production of the food.

 Mulberry is considered to be a low-calorie food.
 It has been studied to have qualities that help with weight loss.

 Mulberries have repressive effects on digestive enzymes and the growth of fat cells and stimulatory effects on energy spending and the metabolism of lipids.
 These qualities are probably responsible for mulberry’s property of inhibiting weight gain (6).